-Discussion with the Count Board Lieutenant on the day of the tour and with the PREA Compliance Manager shows that all housing decisions are made only after consulting the Count Board.
+Discussion with the PREA Compliance Manager shows that all housing decisions are made only after consulting the Count Board.
+Intake staff confirmed that inmates are held in the committing area until housing is received from the count board staff.
 The count board displays the classification of an inmate who is identified as vulnerable or sexually aggressive.
 The facility does not house vulnerable inmates with sexually aggressive inmates.
+Records show that 30 day reviews are conducted on newly admitted inmates based on a list provided by the